file-format/Docs/en/word-processing/docx-to-zip.md

   "lastmod" : "2023-05-01"
 }

-## About DOCX to ZIP

-Microsoft Word 2007 and later uses DOCX as default file format for saving documents.
-It can contain thousands of words, images, media items, tables, and other relevant data.
-This makes the size of DOCX file very large and makes it difficult for sharing online via internet.
-This also takes large space when uploaded to a file storage medium online such as Google Drive or Dropbox.
-DOCX to ZIP resolves this issue as the DOCX file is converted to a compressed file with reduced file size.
-There are several online tools and apps that can convert DOCX to ZIP file format.
-Aspose.Words is one such app for conversion of [DOCX](/word-processing/docx/) to [ZIP](/compression/zip/).

 ## DOCX to ZIP Conversion - FREE DEMO

 You can use Aspose.Words conversion app for FREE to [convert DOCX to ZIP](https://products.aspose.app/words/conversion/docx-to-zip).
 Here are the steps you need to follow to convert your DOCX files to ZIP.